Pessimistic Off-Policy Optimization for Learning to Rank: Structured Pessimism

-where $\theta_a \in [0, 1]$ is the attraction probability of item $a \in \cE$.
-To stress that the above value is for a specific model, we write $V_{\textsc{cm}}$.
-The optimal list $A_*$ consists of $K$ items with the highest attraction probabilities \citep{kveton2015cascading}.
+where $\theta_a \in [0, 1]$ denotes the attraction probability of item $a \in \cE$.
+To stress that the above value is for a specific model, the CM, in this case, we write $V_{\textsc{cm}}$.
+The optimal list $A_*$ contains $K$ items with the highest attraction probabilities \citep{kveton_cascading_2015}.

-To establish LCBs for all lists jointly, we need to calculate LCBs for all model parameters.
-In CM, the value of a list depends only on the attraction probabilities of its items.
-Let $L(a)$ be the LCB on the attraction probability of item $a$, that is $\theta_a \geq L(a)$.
-Then for any list $A$,
+To establish LCBs for all lists, we need LCBs for all model parameters.
+In the CM, the value of a list depends only on the attraction probabilities of its items.
+Let $L(a)$ be the LCB on the attraction probability of item $a$, where $\theta_a \geq L(a)$ holds with probability at least $1 - \delta$.
+Then, for all lists $A$ jointly, the LCB

-The inequality holds as we have a lower bound on each term in the product.
+holds with probability at least $1 - \delta \abs{\cE}$, by the union bound over all items.
+The above inequality holds because we have a lower bound on each term in the product.